DungeonRealms/OriginalDR/README.md

 5. Create an artifact that exports the entry: "DROriginal Compile Output".
 6. You can now create the plugin with Build > Build Artifacts... > OriginalDR > Build.

-## This is an official DungeonRealms code release, released for these reasons:
+## This is an official DungeonRealms code release:
  - We want the players to have an accurate history of DungeonRealms, and how the game used to work.
  - Minecraft is a platform for tinkering.
 We want to let players tinker with DungeonRealms, make their own ideas, learn to code, and potentially even become future DungeonRealms developers.